• Skip to primary navigation

 Is it possible to make a vegetarian boil?

 Yes.
-To make a vegetarian boil, use the same broth base that you use for the seafood boil: onions, garlic, celery and spices.
+If there are vegetarians in the crowd, it's great to make a festive vegetarian boil for them.
+Use the same broth base that you use for the seafood boil: onions, garlic, celery and spices.
 In addition to potatoes and corn, use plant-based sausages.
 Be sure to brown the sausages in a pan to firm them up before you slice them for the boil.
 I like to add green beans to the vegetarian boil.
 You can also add eggs.
 Give them about 10 minutes to get hard boiled.

 How to serve a seafood boil